MostroP2P/mostro/book/src/new_sell_order.md

 - kind: `sell` or `buy`
 - status: Is always `pending` when creating a new order
 - amount: 0 for when we want to sell with at market price, otherwise the amount in satoshis
-- pubkey: Real user's npub, we use this when the message was sent from an ephemeral key
 - created_at: No need to send the correct unix timestamp, Mostro will replace it with the current time

 The event to send to Mostro would look like this: